hhhhzz03/exam-time/README.md

    Contain all log entries for student IDs who viewed fewer or more than the number of questions assigned in the exam:
    - 7 questions for the midterm
    - 8 questions for the final
-   These logs were excluded under the assumption that a valid student log should include exactly all assigned questions on midterm/final.
+   These logs were excluded under the assumption that a valid student log should include exactly all assigned questions for the midterm/final.